- Work +1 407 423 4000

 Please choose from this list to view details of what we say about Akerman LLP in other jurisdictions.

-Offices in West Palm Beach, Tavares, Tampa, Tallahassee, Miami, Fort Lauderdale, Orlando, Los Angeles, Washington, Jacksonville, New York, Vienna, Madison, Denver, Dallas, Las Vegas, Boca Raton, Palm Beach, Naples, Salt Lake City, Washington, Naples, Las Vegas, Denver, and Dallas
+Offices in West Palm Beach, Tavares, Tampa, Tallahassee, Miami, Fort Lauderdale, Orlando, Los Angeles, Washington DC, Jacksonville, New York, Vienna, Madison, Denver, Dallas, Las Vegas, Boca Raton, Palm Beach, Naples, Salt Lake City, Washington DC, Naples, Las Vegas, Denver, Dallas, and Chicago